aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Open up the rails console (`rails c`) to see what's in the database.
 * Start up the rails server (`rails s`) and visit the root url.

-:art: Stylesheets have been provided for you in the skeleton! :art:

 [skeleton-zip]: ./skeleton.zip?raw=true

 ### API Namespace